Ukraine’s Foreign Minister meets with his Estonian counterpart in Kyiv

 Details: Dmytro Kuleba, the Foreign Minister of Ukraine, stated that he and Margus Tsahkna had discussed key issues, particularly the upcoming NATO summit in Vilnius and sanctions against Russia, at the meeting.

-It was great meeting with my good colleague @DmytroKuleba in Kyiv today.
+It was great meeting with my good colleague @DmytroKuleba in Kyiv today.— Margus Tsahkna (@Tsahkna) June 2, 2023

-We discussed Ukraine’s path to NATO, sanctions, accountabilty and #Estonia🇪🇪 support to #Ukraine🇺🇦 until the future of Ukrainian children is safe. pic.twitter.com/09fsJ7v9QLAdvertisement:
+We discussed Ukraine’s path to NATO, sanctions, accountabilty and #Estonia🇪🇪 support to #Ukraine🇺🇦 until the future of Ukrainian children is safe. pic.twitter.com/09fsJ7v9QL

 "The main two topics were Ukraine's accession to NATO and sanctions against Russian missile and drone manufacturers.
 Regarding NATO, we are preparing for a step forward in Vilnius," specified Dmytro Kuleba.